 I'm self-employed and have coronavirus and/or have been told to self-isolate by NHS Test and Trace.
 What should I do?
 Can I claim any support?

 IPSE do not want people to face a choice between their (others') health and their income and have been calling for government to introduce financial support to those self-isolating.

 From 28 September, people will be required to self-isolate by law.
-The government has said that those on lower incomes who cannot work from home and have lost income as a result will be able to receive a lump sum £500 payment to cover this two-week period.
+The government has said that those on lower incomes, including the self-employed, who cannot work from home and have lost income as a result will be able to receive a lump sum £500 payment to cover this two-week period.

 To find your local authority use this link: https://www.gov.uk/find-local-council.

-Businesses in England that are required to shut because of local interventions will now be able to claim up to £1,500 per property every three weeks.
+Businesses in England that are required to shut because of local interventions will now be able to claim up to £3,000 per property per month.
 The eligiblity criteria for funding, which currently only applies in England but is expected to be rolled out to the devolved administrations shortly, applies to:

 - any businesses still closed at a national level (e.g. nightclubs), will not be eligible

 - if a business occupies a premises with a rateable value less than £51,000 or occupies a property or part of a property subject to an annual rent or mortgage payment of less than £51,000, it will receive £1000